 "These are really smart people,” said one lawyer who works with startups.
 “They believe in world-domination of the engineering class; everything can be reduced to an algorithm, and legal documents are not going to be spared."

-As of April 2016, Legalese's version 1 soft beta has supported over $1M in deal volume.
-We are now working on developing a more user-friendly v2.
-To be notified of progress announcements and get free tech support, join our web forum.
-You can unsubscribe at any time.
+Legalese's v1 early beta has supported over $1.4M in deal volume.
+We are now working on a more user-friendly v2.

 These articles survey the LegalTech space and point to the long-term vision of Legalese:

 - Breaking The Law -- Financial Times, Michael Skapinker, April 11, 2016.

 - What if we developed legal contracts like we developed software applications? -- Guest post by Joe Dewey, April 6, 2016.

 - Bessemer reviews their LegalTech portfolio December 16, 2014.

 - 6 Reasons the Legal Industry is Ripe for Startup Invasion March, 2013.

 - 2016 Report on the State of the Legal Market shows the legal industry in the crosshairs